 Cupcake Version: Most cake recipes transition into cupcakes very well.
 Bake at the same temperature, but for a shorter amount of time.
 Since we are using a 9 inch cake pan, you just need to reduce the amount of time by 5-10%.
 This means that instead of baking the layers for 35-40 minutes you’ll be baking the cupcakes for about 25-30 minutes.

-Store the frosted cake in the fridge, covered with plastic wrap.
+Store the pistachio cake in the fridge, covered with plastic wrap.
 Because of the mascarpone cheese in the frosting, I wouldn’t recommend storing it at room temperature.

 Freeze: When trying to freeze a frosted cake, you need to leave the cake in the freezer on a tray until the frosting has frozen.
 At this point, you can wrap your cake in plastic wrap, and then again in foil.